aditya281121/express_server/homework.md

 - Create a POST/signup API to add data to database
 - Push some documents using API calls from postman
 - Error handling using try,catch

+- JS Object  vs JSON (difference)
+- Add the express.json middleware to your app
+- Make your signup API dynamic to receive data from the end user.